 However, if the sum of adjustments is a negative value, the claim can be selected for posting but the system will display a warning in the ERA posting screen.
 Users will need to make necessary corrections and post the ERA.

-Exception: ERAs with CO-144 negative adjustments can be auto-posted.
+Exception: ERAs with CO-144 and OA-94 negative adjustments can be auto-posted.

-4. User can selectively check the items for posting.
+4a.
+User can selectively check the items for posting.
 Check boxes are provided (see item marked 8 in Image 6) so that users need not post the ERA completely in one go; they can select the items that needs to be posted and complete the rest Later.
 This is helpful when the ERAs are large.
+But users have to exit and reopen the ERA to continue posting.

 5. Allowed Amount(ERA) will be red-texted if less than the calculated allowed amount based on the fee schedule and orange-texted if it is higher.
 Also, Mouseover on ‘Allowed Amt (Fee Schedule)’ will display per unit allowed and the calculated allowed amount based on the no. of units.